 ‘PVVCA’ means the sum of the present value of closing RAB values for commissioned assets calculated in accordance with clause 5.3.6(3)(b), where each present value is determined by discounting each closing RAB value by the cost of capital from the relevant commissioning date to the commencement of the relevant disclosure year.

-For the purpose of this clause, 'cost of capital' means the 67th percentile estimate of WACC published most recently prior to submission of the CPP proposal, in respect of the term that the Commission has determined is the appropriate duration of the CPP.
+For the purpose of this clause, 'cost of capital' has the meaning specified in clause 5.3.22.

 ‘Forecast operating expenditure’ means, in relation to a CPP proposal-